uber/prototool/README.md

 ## Command Overview

 Let's go over some of the basic commands.
-There are more commands than listed here, and [some may be removed before v1.0](https://github.com/uber/prototool/issues/11), but the following commands are what you mostly need to know.

 ##### `prototool config init`